jacobsvante/Flask-Resize/README.md

 ### format
 Default: Keep original format

 If you want to change the format.
-A white background is applied when a transparent image is converted to JPEG.
+A white background color is applied when a transparent image is converted to JPEG, or the color specified with `bgcolor`.
 Available formats are PNG and JPEG at the moment.

+## bgcolor
+Default: Don't add a background color

+Adds a background color to the image.
+Can be in any of the following formats:

+* `#333`
+* `#333333`
+* `333`
+* `333333`
+* (20, 20, 20)

 ### quality
-Default: 80
+Default: `80`

 Only matters if output format is jpeg.
 Quality of the output image.
 0-100.